Prometheus-X-association/t-ai-carisma/README.md

 - Is it possible to retrieve an (example) report of a CARiSMA check?

 ### Setup test environment
-Git and Docker (with Docker compose plugin) need to be installed.
+Git and Docker (with Docker compose plugin) need to be installed on the docker host.
+SSH and curl need to be installed on the local host.

 #### On the docker host